Milton Glaser: In Memoriam

 Glaser’s I (Heart) New York concept layout, 1976

 With that sketch, Milton Glaser gave the world the gold standard for communication design: simple, arresting, feeling, and therefore universal.
-Since the city that he loved was suffering, and everybody loved New York, he decided that love conquers all: the not-so-well-kept secret of Milton’s success have been simple and bold messages conveyed with devastating elegance and talent.
+Since the city that he loved was suffering, and everybody loved New York, he decided that love conquers all: the not-so-well-kept secret of Milton’s success has been simple and bold messages conveyed with devastating elegance and talent.
 Bob Dylan’s psychedelic mane (conveying youth, honesty, imagination, and energy despite the horrible accident the singer had just suffered) and Mahalia Jackson’s explosive, joyful and divine gift in a poster for an Easter Sunday concert at Lincoln Center are just two other examples from MoMA’s collection.

 Glaser’s I (Heart) NY presentation boards, 1976